edubart/nelua-lang/docs/pages/overview.md

-a specialized function is defined just for that incoming types, thus the compiler generates different functions in C code for each different match, this means that the code is specialized for each type and handled efficiently because the runtime code does not need to do any runtime check, the type checking is only done at compile time.
+a specialized function is defined just for that incoming types, thus the compiler generates different functions in C code for each different match, this means that the code is specialized for each type and handled efficiently because the code does not need to do runtime type branching, the type branching is only done at compile-time.

 The property `type.is_arithmetic` is used here to check the incoming type, all the properties defined by the compiler to check the incoming types can be